shemetz/roll-from-compendium/Readme.md

 A button will also be added to the header of the item sheet (and journal sheet) - behaving in the same way.

+A similar button will be added to the "Items" sidebar, for each item, when right-clicking it.

 ![](metadata/Screenshot_2.png)

 ![](metadata/Screenshot_3.png)